 Frisbee – throwing a frisbee will really get your dog moving

 Flirt Pole – a flirt pole is like a big cat tickler with a stick, rope and a lure or toy attached to the end.
 Move the lure around in circles or in all directions along the ground and your dog will chase it.
-Works with the dog’s natural prey instinct so will provide plenty of mental stimulation too.
+Works with the dog’s natural prey instinct so it will provide plenty of mental stimulation too.
+For a full guide to flirt pole exercise for dogs see here.

 Tug of War – play a game of Tug of War with your dog.
 Make them crouch and pull back using extra energy.